djjrip/gg-loop-platform/replit.md

 The backend is powered by Express.js with TypeScript.
 Data persistence is handled by PostgreSQL (Neon) using Drizzle ORM.
 Authentication uses multi-provider OAuth with Discord, Twitch, and Google via Passport.js, alongside Replit Auth (OIDC).
 Stripe is integrated for subscription payment processing.
 TanStack Query v5 is utilized for state management.
 Automatic match synchronization via Riot API runs every 10 minutes for League of Legends and Valorant.

 ### Feature Specifications
-*   **Multi-Provider Authentication**: Users can log in via Discord, Twitch, or Google OAuth.
+*   **Multi-Provider Authentication**: Users can log in via Discord, Twitch, Google, or TikTok OAuth.
 *   **Automatic Riot Match Sync**: Background service runs every 10 minutes to sync League of Legends and Valorant matches for stats tracking.
 *   **Performance Dashboard**: Dedicated stats page displays user's match history, win/loss records, win rate, and total points earned from synced Riot matches.
 *   **Riot Account Linking**: Users can link League of Legends and/or Valorant accounts in Settings page.